 A review and appraisal of some contemporary issues in Christian education in the world today, including technological, behavioral, denominational and cultural factors.
-2 semester hrs.

 4951 Issues in Childhood and Preschool Ministry

 An investigation of the Church's ministry as it relates to specific issues evolving from the physical, social, emotional, mental and spiritual development of children.